CyberArk Identity Release Notes

 Always make sure authentication challenges configured in the authentication profile are available to your users and configured for each user. |

-The CyberArk Menu Item is not removed from the UI after unenrolling until the next login or restart.
-You might receive a certificate eror during munkiimport after tenant migration. |
+The CyberArk Menu Item is not removed from the UI after you unenroll until the next login or restart.
+You might receive a certificate error during munkiimport after tenant migration. |

 Workaround: Re-enroll the Mac |

 The Apple Device Enrollment Program (DEP) needs to be configured explicitly to work with the 19.6 Mac Cloud Agent.
-Please contact support if you plan to use DEP. |
+Contact support if you plan to use DEP. |

 None |